-Currency exchange rate risk: the CEB’s strategy is not to take any currency positions or finance assets and liabilities in a single currency.
+Currency exchange rate risk: The Bank aims at minimising foreign exchange risk and maintaining very limited open positions in foreign currencies.
 The residual risk arising from gains or losses in currencies other than the euro is measured daily and managed through a set of thresholds and limits.
 The net open position per currency is limited to the equivalent of € 1 million.